clockworklabs/spacetime-docs/docs/modules/rust/index.md

 By default, tables are considered **private**.
 This means that they are only readable by the table owner, and by server module code.
 The `#[spacetimedb(table(public))]` macro makes a table public. **Public** tables are readable by all users, but can still only be modified by your server module code.

+_Coming soon: We plan to add much more robust access controls than just public or private.
+Stay tuned!_

 ```rust
 #[spacetimedb(table(public))]
 struct Table {